 - **Girl Scouts of Greater Iowa covers portions of Iowa, Nebraska, and South Dakota.
 Please refer directly to your state and county public health departments for the most up-to-date information and guidance.

 - Communicate with families about when their girls should stay home.
 Anyone who is sick or had close contact with a person with COVID-19 in the last 14 days should stay home.
 If you are awaiting COVID-19 test results, you should not meet with anyone on behalf of Girl Scouts.

 - In the event of a positive COVID-19 test result within your troop, please contact GSGI, and a council staff member will be responsible for contacting anyone who may have been exposed.
-To report a positive test result contact firstname.lastname@example.org or call us at (800) 342-8389 and let us know that you would like to report a COVID-19 case, so that you can be referred to the appropriate staff member.
+To report a positive test result contact firstname.lastname@example.org or call us at (800) 342-8389 and let us know that you would like to report a COVID-19 case so that you can be referred to the appropriate staff member.
 Due to the confidential nature of personal health information, do not contact families or troop members directly.

 - Every registered Girl Scout is covered by a basic accident insurance plan.
 The plan is designed to help pay medical expenses if an accident occurs during a supervised Girl Scout activity.
 Girl Scout insurance does not cover healthcare or illness.